jamktiko/Stellar-Stables/Documentation/project_plan_template.md

 | Ilari Miikkulainen | Teacher | <miikkulainen.ilari@jamk.fi>  |
 | Kalle Raijonkari   | Teacher | <raijonkari.kalle@jamk.fi>    |

-### Client’s Responsibilities

-\<If you have a client!>

-\<In this chapter you will describe what responsibilities the client has towards the project.
-List all the resources which client will provide to the project in its different phases.
-These can be seen as client’s responsibilities so that the project can move forward.
-Remember to inform the client what is needed from them to make the project succeed.>

 ### Tools

-\<List all the tools which the project needs to succeed, software and hardware.
-If the client offers something, it needs to be mentioned on this chapter.>

 • Unity 2D